-A critical review of literature concerned with social-psychological aspects of clothing, with emphasis on methods of approach.
-The formulation and planning of a problem in this field.
+A critical review of literature concerned with children's and adolescents' interests in clothing, including their clothing preferences, their attitudes toward clothing and its importance, and the effects of clothing upon their feelings and behavior.
+Emphasis will be placed on research methods in the area.
 473. SEMINAR: FUNCTIONAL PROPER-TIES OF TEXTILE MATERIALS.
-Fall.
-Credit two hours.
+Fall Credit two hours.
 Graduate students or advanced undergraduates admitted by permission of instructor.
-Miss White.
+Miss WHITE.

-W F 8.
+T 2-4.
 Room 234.